 The proposed 595,000-tonnes-a-year waste-to-energy facility will form part of the larger Integrated Waste Management Facility in Rivenhall, Essex.
 The plant currently has planning permission for a 35m stack, but an environmental permit to operate with a 58m stack.
-Submissions have been made to the Environment Agency and Essex County Council’s planning department to align these.
+A submission has been made to the Environment Agency for a revised permit to align with the existing planning permission.
 Rivenhall is located in the county of Essex in South-East England.

 The proposed Integrated Waste Management Facility (IWMF) will be Indaver’s first waste-to-energy facility in the UK.
 It will treat municipal solid waste - household and similar commercial and industrial, non-hazardous waste - and will generate approximately 49MW of electricity for export to the national grid.
 This will be enough to supply the power needs of approximately 60,000 households, equivalent to a town the size of Braintree in Essex or Cork city.